 In the Vitol settlement order itself, the Commission highlighted that “Vitol’s conduct during the Relevant Period involved corrupt payments (e.g., bribes and kickbacks) to employees and agents of certain state-owned entities (‘SOEs’) in Brazil, Ecuador, and Mexico,” which were “made . . . in exchange for improper preferential treatment and access to trades with the SOEs.”

-From all of this, the reader could be forgiven for thinking that the CFTC has authority to enforce violations of foreign corrupt practices, as such, in the derivatives markets.
+From all of this, the reader could be forgiven for thinking that the CFTC has jurisdiction over foreign corrupt practices, as such, in the derivatives markets.
 But it does not.
 A close reading of the CFTC’s settlement order shows that Vitol was charged with violations of the CEA’s traditional anti-fraud and anti-manipulation provisions dressed up as “foreign corruption,” an allusion to the Foreign Corrupt Practices Act (FCPA) provisions found in Section 30A of the Securities Exchange Act of 1934.
 The CFTC, however, has no authority to enforce that statute.
 Instead, as the U.S. Securities and Exchange Commission’s website explains, “[t]he SEC and the Department of Justice are jointly responsible for enforcing the FCPA” — not the CFTC.

 So why all the references to foreign corruption in the CFTC’s Vitol settlement order?
 Because it makes for interesting reading.
 Corruption cases often involve many of the same seamy elements you find in a detective story, and therefore generate press for an agency that historically has been associated with decidedly less seamy corn, soybeans and hogs.
 Such cases also allow the CFTC to appear to be expanding its regulatory remit to cover “foreign corruption” without, however, the need to first gain new statutory or regulatory authority.